pauljickling/notes/linux/terminal-basics.md

 `dmesg` review messages stored in the ring buffer.
 Useful for understanding processes that are failing without clear stderr messages, among other things.

-`pbcopy` copies standard input to the pasteboard.
+`pbcopy` on macOS copies standard input to the pasteboard.
 For example, `cat foo.txt | pbcopy` would copy the contents of the foo.txt file to the pasteboard.

-`pbpaste` pastes pasteboard content
+`pbpaste` on macOS pastes pasteboard content

+`xclip` copies standard input to the pasteboard.

+`xclip -o` outputs pasteboard content

 `cat /etc/os-release` get information about the OS